gungoronline/linker/README.md

 ## Installation
 - No required to installation.
 You should configure to /content/config/
 - config.email.php, config.php
+## Admin Dashboard
+- Linker Core's U haven't a admin dashboard with Linker Core. for this, You would like to Linker CMS ?
 ## Classes
 ### Linkify class
 - require_once("system/class/class.linkify.php");